denuoweb/althashjs-lib/README.md

 # htmlcoinjs-lib
-This is an extend lib for htmlcoinjs-lib, it supports two new network of htmlcoin-mainnet and htmlcoin-testnet It can generate contract creating and sending transactions
+This is an extend library called htmlcoinjs-lib, it supports two networks; htmlcoin-mainnet and htmlcoin-testnet It can generate contracts and creating and send transactions
 ## Installation
 ``` bash
 npm install htmlcoinjs-lib